IanKeen/IanKeen.github.io/_posts/2020-08-03-the-missing-combine-input-type.md

 viewModel.signIn.send((username: "iankeen", password: "super_secret_password")) // input
 ```

-Not bad..., however remember `Subject`s are both input _and_ output.
+Not bad, however remember `Subject`s are both input _and_ output.
 This means we have also left the door open for code like this:

 ```swift
 viewModel